cxw620/rust-polyglot/docs/traits.rst

 (whether inherent or in traits) which are not methods (do not take a ``self`` parameter).
-Idiomtically this includes constructors like ``T::new()`` and can also include other funftions that the struct's author has decided ought not to be methods.
+Idiomtically this includes constructors like ``T::new()`` and can also include other functions that the struct's author has decided ought not to be methods.
 For example ``Arc::downgrade`` is not a method to avoid interfering with any ``downgrade`` method on ``T``.

-Deref effectively imports the dereference target type's methods into the method namespace of the dereferencable object.
+``Deref`` effectively imports the dereference target type's methods into the method namespace of the dereferencable object.
 This could be used for a kind of method inheritance, but this is considered bad style
 (and it wouldn't work for multiple inheritance, since there can be only one deref target).

+Auto-dereferencing also occurs when a reference is assigned (to a variable, or as part of parameter passing): if the type does not match, an attempt is made to see if dereferencing
+(perhaps multiple times) will help.

+The ``Deref`` implementation can be invoked explicitly with the ``*`` operator.
+Sometimes when this is necessary, one wants a reference again, so constructions like ``&mut **x`` are not unheard-of.